As Jesus Christ came preaching the gospel of the Kingdom of God, He said that this Kingdom is “at hand” (Mark 1:15). What did He mean by this?

 As previously noted in this series, historian Edward Gibbon documented how this teaching of the Kingdom of God being a literal kingdom gradually disappeared from mainstream Christianity.
 Most churches today consider this teaching archaic and outdated.
-See the sidebar: “The Four Elements of a Kingdom” for further explanation of how the Kingdom of God will indeed be a literal kingdom here on earth.
+See “The Four Elements of a Kingdom” below for further explanation of how the Kingdom of God will indeed be a literal kingdom here on earth.

 As for the “what” and “where” of the Kingdom, the Old Testament revealed that it would be a future kingdom to be established on earth, first ruling over humans for a thousand years and then continuing for eternity.

 Jesus’ teaching that “the kingdom of God is at hand” (Mark 1:15) began adding to the understanding of the Kingdom of God.
 In His statement that the Kingdom of God was at hand or “near,” as the Bible in Basic English and Good News Translation have it, Jesus was saying that He, as the representative of the coming Kingdom of God, was available to teach people about this future Kingdom.

 Who will be in the Kingdom of God?

 In the time of Daniel, God had revealed through the prophet that “the saints [those studying, learning and living in accordance with God’s law] of the Most High shall receive the kingdom, and possess the kingdom forever, even forever and ever” (Daniel 7:18).